Astrotrain-ali/linux/uback备份系统部署.md

 mysql   #用户授权
-    GRANT ALL PRIVILEGES ON *.* TO 'dbmanger'@'127.0.0.1' IDENTIFIED BY 'edJelrZuAgpNeLyn' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON ubackup.* TO 'ubackup'@'127.0.0.1' IDENTIFIED BY 'edJelrZuAgpNeLyn' WITH GRANT OPTION;
     DELETE FROM mysql.user WHERE user in ('root','');
     SELECT user,host FROM mysql.user WHERE user in ('root','');
     FLUSH PRIVILEGES;